-The criteria for appointment and promotion requires that EVMS Faculty fulfill their assigned responsibilities in teaching, clinical care, research/discovery and administration/service, with a level of expertise befitting the rank.
-All EVMS Faculty including community faculty may seek appointment or promotion in one system with agreement from the faculty member and the Chair as to the role of the faculty member.
-The guidelines remain general so as to be appropriate for all EVMS Faculty in the School of Medicine ("SOM") or the School of Health Professions ("SHP").
+The criteria for appointment and promotion at EVMS require that faculty fulfill their assigned responsibilities in teaching, clinical care, research/discovery and administration/service, with a level of expertise befitting the rank.
+All faculty including community faculty may seek appointment or promotion in one system with agreement from the faculty member and the Chair as to the role of the faculty member.
+The guidelines remain general so as to be appropriate for faculty in all departments.
 The allocation of time to each activity should be developed a priori between the faculty member and the Department Chairperson.
-In turn, when discerning the quality of faculty activity, the Appointments and Promotions (A&P) Committee will consider the faculty member's present rank, level of responsibility, and percentage of time devoted to these activity categories.
-Finally, criteria for appointment and promotion have been developed to reflect the mission of the EVMS SOM and SHP.
-This Policy only applies to "EVMS Faculty" defined as Full-Time Faculty, Part-Time Faculty, or Community Faculty (as defined in the Policies and Procedures Relating to Faculty Appointment, Promotion and Tenure of EVMS Faculty), who provide clinical, teaching, research, or administrative services, whether paid or unpaid, in the SOM and/or SHP.
-All references to "faculty" herein mean EVMS Faculty as defined in this policy.
+In turn, when discerning the quality of faculty activity, the Appointments and Promotions Committee will consider the faculty member's present rank, level of responsibility, and percentage of time devoted to these activity categories.
+Finally, criteria for appointment and promotion have been developed to reflect the mission statement of Eastern Virginia Medical School.